Ridzz23/cse15l-lab-reports/LabReport1.md

 # `cd`

 The `cd` command allows us to change the current working directory to a specific folder or path.
-This command is followed by the name of the folder which we would like to move into.
+Usually, this command is followed by the name of the folder which we would like to move into.

 ![Image](cd_blank.png)